iyzico/recruitment/README.md

 ## Zen of iyzicoders

-We call ourself "**iyzicoders**".
+We call ourselves "**iyzicoders**".
 We believe in the power of keeping focus on a common value set.
 We defined what we believe in a document.
 You can click on the images below to see the bigger versions.

 [![iyzicoders Zen.001](/img/iyzicoders%20Zen.001-tb.jpeg)](/img/iyzicoders%20Zen.001.jpeg) [![iyzicoders Zen.002](/img/iyzicoders%20Zen.002-tb.jpeg)](/img/iyzicoders%20Zen.002.jpeg)

 ## iyzico Engineering Recruitment Process

 Recruitment has always been very important for iyzico.
-We search for talents who fits our culture perfectly.
+We search for talents who fit our culture perfectly.

 ![Recruitment Process](/img/iyzico_recruitment_process.png)

 iyzico evaluates candidates in two main areas: Technical and Cultural.

 **Technical interviews** check for candidates’ knowledge and experience about technologies and their approaches for solving problems.
-And it is a good time to talk about Coding Challenge Solution.

-**Cultural interviews** check for candidates’ soft skills,  values, communication skills and how the candidate fits for every single point of iyzicoder’s zen. iyzico searches for perfect cultural fits.
+**Cultural interviews** check for candidates’ soft skills,  values, communication skills and how the candidate aligns for every single point of iyzicoder’s zen. iyzico searches for perfect cultural fits.

-The things iyzico Engineering is obsessed about:
+What we are passionate about at iyzico Engineering:

 * Ethics
 * Company values